-Two programmable constant-current sinks are available for driving LED strings, e.g. for display backlights or photo-flash applications, in a highly power-efficient way.
+A programmable constant-current sink is available for driving LED strings, e.g. for display backlights or photo-flash applications, in a highly power-efficient way.
 Additional RGB LEDs can be driven through GPIO pins.

-The WM8350 includes a 32.768kHz crystal oscillator, an internal RC oscillator, a real-time clock (RTC) and an alarm function capable of waking up the system.
+The WM8351 includes a 32.768kHz crystal oscillator, an internal RC oscillator, a real-time clock (RTC) and an alarm function capable of waking up the system.
 Internal circuitry can generate all clock signals required to start up the device.